It looks like you are using an out of date browser.

 Water company Severn Trent is one of the founding members of Slave-Free Alliance.
 The company’s goal is to make sure human traffickers see the utilities sector as a no-go area.

-Serco, who provide IT services and consultancy to governments in areas such as defence, health, justice and transport, have been members of Slave-Free Alliance for three years.
+Serco, which provides IT services and consultancy to governments in areas such as defence, health, justice and transport, have been a member of Slave-Free Alliance for three years.
 Our SFA team is currently working with them on their next modern slavery statement.
-Their representative hoped to take away practical ideas from the conference to further strengthen Serco’s supply chain.
-The FTSE250 company employs more than 50,000 people in over 20 countries, with over 600 contracts worldwide.
+Their representative hoped to take away practical ideas from the conference to strengthen Serco’s supply chain further.
+The FTSE 250 company employs more than 50,000 people in over 20 countries and has more than 600 contracts worldwide.

 Jon Bygate, Serco’s Ethics Manager for UK and Europe, said: “We have a very good working relationship with SFA.
 They have advised us on strengthening our modern slavery programme from a global perspective.
 We are glad for the work that SFA has done with our procurement teams, helping them understand risks and therefore be able to put mitigation and steps in place to reduce those.
 Today, it was good to hear the panel; it is always good to hear the practical steps that companies take.
 Theory is great but we have got to turn it into reality and tangible actions.”